Parsifal-M/backstage-open-feedback/README.md

 # OpenFeedback Plugin for Backstage

+Hello! :wave:

 OpenFeedback is a plugin for [Backstage](https://backstage.io/) designed to simplify the process of collecting and managing feedback within your Backstage application, for your Backstage application.
 It's composed of several components, including a backend, frontend, and common utilities.

+Like what you see?
+Feel free to star this repository and share it with your friends! :star:

 ## Key Features